 Always conduct a thorough research of the specific destination you’re visiting when going in a new area to ensure you are clear on what you can be expecting.
 If you are aware of the expectations for etiquette of the new culture, you’ll have less chance to commit embarrassing mistakes that make you appear as an uninformed tourist.

 If you commit a blunder and you are caught, the result is likely to be humiliation rather than an immediate threat to your safety.
-But if you’re travelling on your own it’s not advisable to engage in behavior that makes you appear as if you’re unprepared or uncomfortable.
+But if you’re traveling on your own it’s not advisable to engage in behavior that makes you appear as if you’re unprepared or uncomfortable.
 It could be a sign that you’re the target of those who are looking to profit from tourists.

 - Let Loved Ones Know Where You Are